Welcome to the Friends of the South End Neighborhood Association

 FOSE Lobster Bake Sunday October 16, 2016

 Sanders Lobster Co

 54 Pray Street Portsmouth

 Please join us for our annual Lobster Bake at Sanders Lobster Company from 12 to 2 PM on Sunday, October 16, 2016.
 This is a great event which kicks off the fall season as well as promotes a sense of community as we gather around the table.
 And what a great view!

 The prices this year are unchanged*** : Lobster Meal $20 (includes a full sized lobster, clams, potatoes, egg, and kielbasa sausage!)
 Extra Lobster $10 Hamburger $5

 ***Included in the price are salads, chips, beverages, and as a special treat, Gail Sanders has generously offered again this year to make her wonderful apple crisp served with vanilla ice cream.

 FOSE members who have not received an evite may contact event coordinator Sue Shea at firstname.lastname@example.org.
 Sue is also calling for volunteers to help with set up, bagging, serving, manning of the grill, and clean up.
 It's easy and fun.

 Interested in Joining Friends of the South End?

-In addition to advocating for interests of friends and neighbors in the area and for the greater good of the City, FOSE seeks to promote social welfare and civic involvement within the City of Portsmouth through education and the arts programs, clean up of parks and cemeteries, care of historic buildings and preservation of shade and green spaces
+In addition to advocating for interests of friends and neighbors in the area and for the greater good of the city, FOSE seeks to promote social welfare and civic involvement within the city of Portsmouth through education and arts programs, clean up of parks and cemeteries, care of historic buildings and preservation of shade and green spaces.

 One year membership: $15 per household